IT’S MY SPACE

-Student level change initiated by It’s My Space focuses on changing students’ knowledge and behavior around boundaries and boundary violations.
-The program teaches students how to define different types of boundaries, that boundaries are different for everyone, and that boundaries can change over time.
-Additionally, students learn how to identify cues that a boundary violation may be occurring in various situations involving friends and romantic partners.
-Lastly, the program promotes the importance of respecting other’s boundaries and supporting a friend if a boundary violation has already occurred.
+Student-level change initiated by It’s My Space focuses on changing students’ knowledge and behavior around boundaries and boundary violations.
+The program promotes the importance of respecting others' boundaries and supporting a friend if a boundary violation has already occurred.

-School level change initiated by It’s My Space seeks to create a school environment where boundary violations do not occur.
-The first step in this process is to identify the spaces in the school where student interactions occur.
-Students then utilize this map to show spaces in the school where they feel safe and where they feel unsafe; lack of safety for this activity refers to places where boundary violations occur.
-Lastly, prevention educators work with the school to adopt targeted strategies that will make unsafe spaces in the school safer
+School-level change initiated by It’s My Space seeks to create a school environment where boundary violations do not occur.
+Students map the spaces where they feel safe and where they feel unsafe in their own schools.
+Then, prevention educators work with the school to adopt targeted strategies that will make unsafe spaces in the school safer.